Regina Agu: Shore|Lines

 Shore|Lines is supported by the Joyce Foundation through the 2023 Joyce Awards to Regina Agu and MoCP along with support from the National Endowment for the Arts and by The Andy Warhol Foundation for the Visual Arts.

-MoCP is supported by Columbia College Chicago, MoCP Advisory Board, the Museum Council, individuals, and private and corporate foundations.
+MoCP is supported by Columbia College Chicago, MoCP Advisory Board, Museum Council, individuals, private and corporate foundations, and government grants.